 - Academy Certified Resume Writer (ACRW) – this certification requires a sizable financial investment.
 Professional writers who invest in and maintain this certification could be seen as diehard resume writers.

 - Nationally Certified Resume Writer (NCRW) – this certification is affordably priced for members of the National Resume Writers’ Association (NRWA).
 The NCRW certification requires continuing education credits (CEUs) to maintain, which makes it a highly sought after certification.

 Does the writer need to have experience in your career field?

-Any skilled resume writer reviews a person’s work history and compares that against the forecasted job title.
+A skilled resume writer review factors each person’s work history and compares that against the intended job title.

-There are times when even the most seasoned resume writer needs to perform a fair amount of research BEFORE starting to write any resume.
+There are times when even the most seasoned resume writer needs to perform a fair amount of research BEFORE writing any resume.

 If you’re within a unique career field, finding someone with your exact career experience can be like looking for a needle in a haystack.

 Though, there are some professionals who think they’re as unique as unicorns.
 And, will resist the advice of the most experienced resume writer.
 If you’re one of these, you’ll want to avoid a resume writer altogether.

 What should you expect to pay for a resume?